eManPrague/frui.ts/examples/complexdemo/docs/04-RootViewModel.md

 `ViewComponent` is a simple type shortcut for `React.FunctionComponent<{ vm: TViewModel }>`, so our view is a simple React function component with single prop - `vm`.

 The `registerView` function registers `RootView` as the default view for `RootViewModel`.
-Therefore, general `<View />` component can be used to locate the proper view for a particular view model, and there is no need to explicitly mention `RootView` any more.
+Therefore, the general `<View />` component can be used to locate the proper view for a particular view model, and there is no need to explicitly mention `RootView` any more.
 We just have to make sure the file is loaded:

 `views/index.ts`